Overthinking is a common excuse to not take action.

 Navigating truly irreversible decisions with care:

-Some decisions will always practically or factually irreversible no matter what we do.
+Some decisions will always be practically or factually irreversible no matter what we do.

 In these situations, we need to approach them correctly, evaluate the potential outcomes and risks.
 Sometimes a decision is irreversible but has little associated cost (such as singing a karaoke song to friends at home.), but other times they can have huge risks and associated costs requiring proper thought.